How Much Debt Can I Have and Still Qualify for a VA Loan?

 “The mortgage underwriters will make a thorough inspection of your loan application if your debt-to-income ratio is more than 41%.
 However, it does not mean that your VA loan application will be rejected straightway.”

 In some cases, borrowers with debt ratios well above 50% can still qualify for a VA loan.
-In those cases, the mortgage underwriter will take a closer look at the borrower’s qualifications, as mentioned in the above quote.
+So, in those cases, the mortgage underwriter will look closer at the borrower’s qualifications, as mentioned in the above quote.

 What is the underwriter looking for?
 In short, compensating factors.